Skyline view of downtown Fort Collins

 Accelerated Master's Program

-Students earning a BA in Economics or a B.A. in International Studies at CSU may have the option to complete an MPPA in just one year.
-The accelerated master's program gives undergraduate students a jumpstart on their graduate coursework, allowing them to earn bachelor’s and master’s degrees in as little as five years.
+The Accelerated Master's Program (AMP) gives undergraduate students a jumpstart on their graduate coursework, allowing them to earn bachelor’s and master’s degrees in as little as five years.
+The AMP is available to students majoring in:

 Graduate Certificate Program